 Master Apprentice Language Learning Program

 The Master Apprentice Language Learning Program is a nationally recognised training program owned by the Resource Network for Linguistic Diversity Inc (RNLD), and it is based on the book written by Leanne Hinton “Keeping your languages alive”.
-This program provides a foundation and practice in the MALLP and the goal is for learners to develop conversational proficiency in language learning model so that a community of speakers of the target Indigenous language can be rebuilt or strengthened.
+This program provides a foundation and practice in the MALLP and the goal is for learners to develop conversational proficiency in language learning model so that a community of speakers of the target Indigenous language can being rebuilting and/or strengthening their languages.

-Over the years Far West Languages Centre has been working towards a structure that would be easy for those persons who have grown up utilising the English schooling system to easily grasp their native language quick and in a setting that is comfortable for them to learn it.
-Far West Languages Centre has been working very hard in trying to establish a great structure and this program has enabled on ground teaching and learning of the languages.
+Over the years Far West Languages Centre has been working with RNLDs to establish a best practises structure that would be easy for those persons who have grown up using the English schooling system to easily grasp their native language quick and in a setting that is comfortable for them to learn it.
+Far West Languages Centre has been working very hard in trying to establish a great structure and this program has enabled on ground teaching and learning of the local languages.

 dril training Workshops

-The DRIL training program is designed for Australian Aboriginal & Torres Strait Islander people who want to do their own language work to strengthen their languages.
+The DRIL training programs held in 2015/16 is designed for Australian Aboriginal & Torres Strait Islander people who want to do their own language work to strengthen their languages.
 A program is specially designed for those interested and what projects wanting to be developed.
 Its a flexible, intensive workshop format which can be run in your community or workplace.